What's Wrong with the Bottom-up Methods in Arbitrary-shape Scene Text Detection: Experiments

-{\bfseries Curved text detection:} Our results on CTW1500 and Total-Text, the two most representative benchmark datasets of arbitrary shape text, demonstrate the superb effectiveness of our algorithm dealing with the highly curved and spatial separated texts.
-As shown in Tables~\ref{tab:2} and~\ref{tab:3}, our method has achieved the F-measure scores of $86.4\%$ and $87.6\%$ on these two datasets respectively, which outperforms all existing state-of-the-art methods.
-Specifically, our method remedies the shortcomings of the bottom-up methods~\cite{8,11,7} and can achieve state-of-the-art results with only a VGG16 backbone without introducing deformable convolutional blocks to increase the backbone network's feature extraction ability as in~\cite{7,39,43,tmm3,tmm1}.
-Compared with the state-of-the-art top-down methods~\cite{9,43}, our method has gained improvement of 0.9 percent on CTW1500 and 1.8 percent on Total-Text respectively over the best-performing top-down methods, thanks to our proposed false-detection suppression and shape-approximation strategies, as well as the dense overlapping design of text segments.
-Unlike the methods in~\cite{9}, which require a weakly supervised instance segmentation to predict the mask and classes of each character, our method focuses on classifying the types of text segments without extra segmentation stage.
+{\bfseries Curved text detection:} Our results on CTW1500 and Total-Text, the two most representative benchmark datasets of arbitrary shape text, demonstrate the effectiveness of our algorithm in dealing with the highly curved and spatially separated texts.
+As shown in Table~\ref{tab:all}, our method has achieved F-measure scores of $86.4\%$ and $87.6\%$ on these two datasets, respectively, which outperforms all existing state-of-the-art (SOTA) methods.
+Specifically, our method remedies the shortcomings of the bottom-up methods~\cite{8,11,7} and can achieve SOTA results with only a VGG16 backbone without introducing deformable convolutional blocks to increase the backbone network's feature extraction ability as in~\cite{7,39,43,tmm3,tmm1}.
+Compared with the SOTA top-down methods~\cite{36,43}, our method shows improvements of 0.9\% on CTW1500 and 0.7\% on Total-Text respectively, thanks to our proposed false-detection suppression and shape-approximation strategies, as well as the dense overlapping design of text segments.
+Different from~\cite{9} requiring a weakly supervised instance segmentation to predict the mask and class of each character, our method focuses on classifying the types of text segments without extra segmentation.
+Fig.~\ref{fig:compare drrg} qualitatively compares the visual detection results of our proposed method with results obtained by the GCN-based bottom-up approach DRRG~\cite{11} and Mask RCNN based top-down method TextFuseNet~\cite{9} on some challenging text instances in CTW1500 and Total-Text.
+As shown in this comparison, our proposed false-detection suppression and shape-approximation strategies are effective in handling false detection and the route-finding failure.

-The SOTA results obtained on these two datasets further support our claim that the underachieved results of the existing bottom-up methods are not caused by the limited feature capturing ability of the text proposal backbones or GCN.
-Also, the bottom-up methods are not inferior, but can be even superior, to the top-down methods when adopting our proposed false-positive/negative suppression and the shape-approximation in the inference stage.\\
+The SOTA results obtained on these two datasets support our claim that the relative underachievements of existing bottom-up methods are not caused by the limited feature capturing ability of the text proposal backbones or GCN.
+Also, bottom-up methods can be superior to top-down methods when adopting our proposed false-positive/negative suppression and shape-approximation strategies in the inference stage.

-{\bfseries Multi-oriented text detection:} On the dataset ICDAR2015, as shown in Table~\ref{tab:4}, our method has also achieved a comparable SOTA result of an F-measure of $89.5\%$, outperforming the best-performing top-down methods such as FCENet~\cite{43} and ContourNet~\cite{10} by more than 2.5 percentage points.
+{\bfseries Multi-oriented text detection:} On the dataset ICDAR2015, as shown in Table~\ref{tab:all}, our method has also achieved a comparable SOTA result of an F-measure of $89.5\%$, outperforming some high-performing top-down methods such as FCENet~\cite{43} and ContourNet~\cite{10} by more than 2.5 percentage points.